vie74050/VentilatorLungSim/readme.md

 `dist/` is generated and gitignored -- regenerate it with `npm run build:d2l` whenever `index.html` or the target base URL changes, rather than hand-editing or committing it.

-## Development Reference
+Intended endpoint will be an HTML page that can be deployed to D2L alonge with settings.json for each case.

-Intended endpoint will be an HTML page that can be deployed to D2L as an all client-side, no-build, single content page.
+---

-### Physiologic Simulation Overview
+## Physiologic Simulation Overview

 The "patient" is modeled as one elastic balloon (a **single-compartment lung model**), governed by one equation used everywhere in `step()`: